Precious Moments #1

 The very DUSTY 200-year-old room being plastered

-And just to emphasise my point on how DUSTY it was, take a look at this!
+And just to emphasise my point on how DUSTY it was.
+Take a look at this!
 That white sheen on the jam jar is not the flash but DUST.

-A4’s school is the one that has suffered the most, but really we’ve all done very little compared to most weeks.
+A4’s school is the one that has suffered the most.
+But really we’ve all done very little compared to most weeks.

 All our bits ready for our Viking Maths

 I abandoned usual maths in favour of our hands on maths.
 The reason being that geometry is fairly new to all the children, in particular angles and so forth.
-I wrote about our first furore into ‘living’ maths ( http://angelicscalliwags.com/2012/11/12/unmuddling-maths/ and http://angelicscalliwags.com/2012/11/13/making-an-aged-viking-map/ ) and how successful it was, so I tried once again to link it (albeit very loosely!) to our Viking studies using the stave they used for writing the runes accurately.
-I’ll post on Monday more detail, but suffice it to say we really are enjoying this journey and it has been a welcoming change for us.
+I wrote about our first furore into ‘living’ maths and how successful it was.
+So I tried once again to link it to our Viking studies.
+I used the stave they used for writing the runes accurately.

-He made a plan of the sequence of his presentation and then dictated what he would like to say.
-I get him to dictate because he dislikes writing and this makes quite a complicated procedure easier for him.
 After dictating, we sat down together and went through the work making improvements.
 Finally we put it into key words.
 It is these key words that will be available to him to prompt him throughout the presentation.
 Once we have got to this stage it is full on practice, practice, practice until the presentation night!

-The girls and I had decided to do more of a drama for their presentation, with Daddy as an almost willing participant.
 We, therefore, worked on their presentation together rather than them being independent.
-They also continued with their weaving for their Viking doll’s costumes, also using their Lucet to make belts and the like.
+They also continued with their weaving for their Viking doll’s costumes.
+Oh and they also using their Lucet to make belts and the like.

-We finished off some of our Viking rune work which I posted about here:http://angelicscalliwags.com/2012/11/15/viking-runes/
+We finished off some of our Viking rune work